opendocsg/slw-judgments-backfill/2011_SGHC_191/report.md

  has been guilty in Singapore or elsewhere of such misconduct unbefitting a Legal Service Officer or an advocate and solicitor as an officer of the Supreme Court or as a member of an honourable profession ...

 11     The Law Society rightly submitted that for the purpose of considering whether there has been _“_ misconduct unbefitting an advocate and solicitor as an officer of the Supreme Court or as a member of an honourable profession” under s 82(3)(a) LPA, the meaning accorded to the identical phrase in s 83(2)(h) LPA should be adopted.
-As such, both misconduct in the solicitor’s professional capacity as well as misconduct in the solicitor’s personal capacity are relevant to this inquiry (see _Law Society of Singapore v Heng Guan Hong Geoffrey_ [1999] 3 SLR(R) 966 at [24]).
+As such, both misconduct in the solicitor’s professional capacity as well as misconduct in the solicitor’s personal capacity are relevant to this inquiry (see _Law Society of Singapore v Heng Guan Hong Geoffrey_ <span class="citation">[1999] 3 SLR(R) 966</span> at [24]).
 The same standard applies to non-practising lawyers.

 12     The Law Society relied on the findings of the Tribunal to support its assertion that “due cause”, as defined in s 82A(3)(a) of the LPA, had been shown.